ylwong98/Global-Heavy-Oil-Dependence-and-Market-Disruption-Risk/README.md

 To quantify these dynamics, we:
 - Estimated heavy‑oil production for **18 major producing countries (1973–2026)**
-- Modeled heavy‑oil consumption using **residual fuel oil** as a proxy
+- Modelled heavy‑oil consumption using **residual fuel oil** as a proxy
 - Incorporated major **geopolitical and localized disruption events**
 - Forecasted production and consumption to **2030** under multiple scenarios
 - Built a **risk index** combining heavy‑oil supply and demand shocks, and Canada’s trade‑based exposure to each disruption scenario